Is saw palmetto the secret ingredient to preventing hair loss?

 Saw palmetto may nurture the prostate

-The prostate may be small, but its role is huge: it helps make semen, which mixes with sperm to allow them to thrive and survive during the reproductive process.
-Unfortunately, though, the prostate is prone to issues like BPH and cancer.
+The prostate may be small, but its role is huge: it helps make semen, which mixes with sperm to allow them to thrive and survive during the reproductive process [7].

-When it comes to BPH, we know saw palmetto may assist with the associated urinary tract problems.
-But there’s a bit of research showing it can reduce the inflammation connected with BPH, as well as thwart BPH’s progression.
+We know saw palmetto may assist with the associated urinary tract problems.
+But there’s a bit of research showing it can reduce inflammation as well [8].

 Saw palmetto might keep hormones in balance

-Other research has found that taking a supplement containing saw palmetto and astaxanthin (a natural antioxidant) actually increased serum testosterone levels by 38 per cent after two weeks of use.
+Other research has found that taking a supplement containing saw palmetto and astaxanthin (a natural antioxidant) actually increased serum testosterone levels by 38% after 2 weeks of use.

 Saw palmetto to treat male pattern hair loss